Raspberry Cream Cheese Coffee Cake

 Let cream cheese and butter become room temperature.
 Cut the cream cheese and butter together.
 Add the Bisquick until the mixture is crumbly.
 I use a fork for all of this.
 Mix in the milk.
 Form the dough into a ball.
 Sprinkle some flour on your hands and the dough.
 Knead about 8 to 10 strokes.
 On a piece of lightly floured parchment paper, roll out the dough to approximately a 12” x 8” rectangle.
 If you do not have a rolling pin you can press this dough into shape just fine!
 Place the parchment paper and dough on a cookie sheet.
 Spoon the jelly down the middle of the dough lengthwise.
 Then you make 2 1/2” cuts at 1” intervals on the long sides.
 You fold over the strips crisscrossing them slightly over the filling.
 Pinch the ends to prevent jelly from oozing out.

-Bake at 400 degrees for 10-12 minutes.
+Bake at 400 degrees for 10-12 minutes on a rack in the middle of the oven.
 The dough will start to brown.

 Mix the powdered sugar, milk and vanilla extract together.
 I suggest you make it as thick as you can and still stir it.
 Once it’s mixed, drizzle over the hot coffee cake.
 Let it cool completely.